UnionInternationalCheminsdeFer/OSDM/spec/language.md

 # Languages specifications and usage in OSDM

 ## General elements:
-- for reference data (including places), we specifically have a translation structure, so no need for language element there
+- For reference data (including places), we specifically have a translation structure, so no need for language element there.
-- we do not translate errors & warnings
+- Errors and warnings are not translated.

 ## Interface language
 - For interface language, we rely on the accept-language header.
 Note however that the header is only available in calls where it is relevant.
 - Language mismatch between requested languages and available languages does not lead to an error.
-Instead the provider will provide localized content in english, or if not available, one of the official languages of the issuing country, with a warning in the response
+Instead the provider will provide localized content in english, or if not available, one of the official languages of the issuing country, with a warning in the response.

 ## Communication language (emails etc)
 - For communication language (emails etc), we refer to the purchaser preferred language, or the passenger language if possible and applicable.
 - Language mismatch between requested languages and available languages does not lead to an error.
-Instead the provider will provide localized content in english, or if not available, one of the official languages of the issuing country, with a warning in the response
+Instead the provider will provide localized content in english, or if not available, one of the official languages of the issuing country, with a warning in the response.

 ## Fulfillment language
 - To specify the desired language for generating the fulfillment, a specific field "fulfillmentLanguage" is available in the verbs leading to generation.
 That field is optional.